Multiband linear cellular automata and endomorphisms of algebraic vector groups: Open problems

 \section{Open problems}

 We finish the paper with a few open problems and questions related to extending the `bridge' between the theory of algebraic groups and cellular automata.

 \begin{enumerate} \item A vector group is a particular kind of unipotent group.
-If $G$ is a general connected unipotent algebraic group and $\sigma \in \End(G)$ is a surjective algebraic group endomorphism, there exists a finite filtration of $G$ by characteristic (hence $\sigma$-invariant) algebraic subgroups such that all quotients are isomorphic to vector groups $\Ga^r$ (of possibly different dimensions $r$), and $\sigma$ induces an endomorphism of those \cite[Chapter 7]{BCH}.
-Furthermore, the number of fixed points of $\sigma$ on $G$ (if finite) is the product of that on the different quotients \cite[Proposition 3.4.3]{BCH}.
+If $G$ is a general connected unipotent algebraic group and $\sigma \in \End(G)$ is a surjective algebraic group endomorphism, there exists a finite filtration of $G$ by characteristic (hence $\sigma$-invariant) algebraic subgroups such that all quotients are isomorphic to vector groups $\Ga^r$ (of possibly different dimensions $r$), and $\sigma$ induces an endomorphism of those \cite[Chapter 8]{BCH}.
+Furthermore, the number of fixed points of $\sigma$ on $G$ (if finite) is the product of that on the different quotients \cite[Proposition 4.8.1]{BCH}.
 Thus, the study of dynamics of endomorphisms $\sigma$ of unipotent algebraic groups (which can be assumed to be surjective by replacing $G$ by $\sigma^n G$ for suitable $n$) is reduced to the case where the group is a vector group.
 For a general unipotent group $G$ with an endomorphism $\sigma$ defined over $\Fp$, is there a generalisation of additive cellular automata that are filtered by structures whose quotients are linear cellular automata, corresponding to the filtration of $G$ with vector group quotients stable by $\sigma$? \item Can one generalise the main theorem from vector groups to more general algebraic groups?
 For which algebraic groups $G$ is there a map $\iota \colon G(\overline \Fp) \rightarrow G(\Fp)^{\Z}$ with similar properties?
 It seems best to specialise first to the case where $G$ is commutative or where $G$ is unipotent.
-In other examples, such as $G=\mathrm{SL}_2$ for $p=2$, any homomorphism $\iota \colon \mathrm{SL}_2(\overline{\F_{ 2}}) \rightarrow \mathrm{SL}_2(\F_{ 2})^{\Z}$ is trivial since for no $N\geq 2$ there exists a nontrivial group homomorphism from the simple group $\mathrm{SL}_2(\F_{ 2^N}) \cong \mathrm{PSL}_2(\F_{ 2^N})$ to $\mathrm{SL}_2(\F_{ 2}) \cong S_3$. \item What happens if $\overline \Fp$ is replaced by $\overline K$ for an arbitrary field $K$ of characteristic $p>0$ with $r>1$?
+In other examples, such as $G=\mathrm{SL}_2$ for $p=2$, any group homomorphism $\iota \colon \mathrm{SL}_2(\overline{\F_{ 2}}) \rightarrow \mathrm{SL}_2(\F_{ 2})^{\Z}$ is trivial (this is because for $N\geq 2$ the group $\mathrm{SL}_2(\F_{ 2^N}) \cong \mathrm{PSL}_2(\F_{ 2^N})$ is simple, and so any homomorphism $\mathrm{SL}_2(\F_{ 2^N}) \to \mathrm{SL}_2(\F_{ 2}) \cong S_3$ is trivial). \item What happens if $\overline \Fp$ is replaced by $\overline K$ for an arbitrary field $K$ of characteristic $p>0$ with $r>1$?
 The results and proofs from \cite{BCH} do not apply anymore.
 In this case, it might be interesting to construct an appropriate theory for cellular automata and then apply it to the algebraic group side, reversing the philosophy of this paper. \end{enumerate}